-Compensation outcomes for 2023 reflected the Company's strong performance, which exceeded peer averages during the year, and subsequently included cash and equity awards that were above targeted performance levels as determined under the Company's executive incentive plans.
+Compensation outcomes for 2024 reflected the Company's strong performance, which exceeded peer averages during the year, and subsequently included cash and equity awards that were above targeted performance levels as determined under the Company's executive incentive plans.

-- Salaries: Salaries were set in 2023 based in part upon recommendations from an independent outside compensation consultant, McLagan, a part of the Human Capital Solutions practice at Aon plc ("McLagan"). - Cash Incentives: The Company performed above targeted performance levels in 2023.
+- Salaries: Salaries were set in 2024 based in part upon recommendations from an independent outside compensation consultant, McLagan, a part of the Human Capital Solutions practice at Aon plc ("McLagan"). - Cash Incentives: The Company performed above targeted performance levels in 2024.
 Annual cash incentives are based on the Company's relative performance on Return on Average Tangible Common Equity (ROATCE) as compared to the Company's peer group.
-The Company's relative ROATCE for 2023 was 24.8% (excluding the impact of the acquisition and integration expenses) and placed it in the 100th percentile of the Company's peer group for 2023.
-As a result, executives received cash incentives relative to the ROATCE plan at 200% of their targeted payout levels. - Long-Term Incentives: The Company granted Restricted Stock Units ("RSUs") and Performance Stock Units ("PSUs") in 2023.
-Targeted levels of PSUs were tied to base salary, but actual grants will be determined based upon Company performance during 2023-2025. - The Company did not make special grants to executives in the most recent fiscal year.
+The Company's relative ROATCE for 2024 was 21.2% and placed it in the 100th percentile of the Company's peer group for 2024.
+As a result, executives received cash incentives relative to the ROATCE plan at 200% of their targeted payout levels. - Long-Term Incentives: The Company granted Restricted Stock Units ("RSUs") and Performance Stock Units ("PSUs") in 2024.
+Targeted levels of PSUs were tied to base salary, but actual grants will be determined based upon Company performance during 2024-2026. - The Company did not make special grants to executives in the most recent fiscal year.